 The Sycorax want to enslave humanity and use blood control to persuade the humans to surrender.
 But the Doctor soon steps in and sorts everything out by sending the Sycorax away off into space.

 ‘The Christmas Invasion’ has been an enjoyable and exciting start to a new tenure of ‘Doctor Who’.
 David Tennant is superb in this episode starting off as the Doctor.
-I was looking forward to seeing more of his Doctor was like and what adventures he would have with Rose Tyler as his companion.
+I was looking forward to seeing more of what his Doctor was like and what adventures he would have with Rose Tyler as his companion.

 ‘The Christmas Invasion’ rating – 8/10